skydoves/TransformationLayout/README.md

     app:cardBackgroundColor="@color/colorPrimary" />
 ```

 #### Bind a TargetView
-We can bind a targetView that will be transformed from the `TransformationLayout` using the below attribute in XML.<br>
-If you bind a targetView to the `TransformationLayout`, the targetView's visibility will be `GONE`.
+With the attribute below in your XML file, you can bind a `targetView` that should be transformed from the `TransformationLayout`.
+If you bind a targetView with a `TransformationLayout`, the targetView's visibility will be `GONE` by default.

 ```gradle
 app:transformation_targetView="@+id/myCardView"
 ```

-Or we can bind a targetView using method.
+You can also bind a targetView with a `TransformationLayout` using `bindTargetView` method like the code below:

 ```kotlin
 transformationLayout.bindTargetView(myCardView)
 ```